 FAQ

-What’s the difference between a soft, medium, along with hard tip?
+What’s the difference between a soft, medium, and hard tip?

 Soft tips give you more control and spin options but wear down faster.
 Hard tips provide more power and durability but offer less control.
 Medium tips are a balanced choice for most recreational players.